-(H)(8) is not qualified on the basis of factors such as training, experience, and knowledge of the securities business, except that in the case of an application by an agent for a broker-dealer that is a member of a self-regulatory organization or by an investment adviser representative, no denial order may be based on this subparagraph if the individual has successfully completed all examinations required by subsection (e); as otherwise provided in subsection (c);
+(H)(8) is not qualified on the basis of factors such as training, experience, and knowledge of the securities business, except that in the case of an application by an agent for a broker-dealer that is a member of a self-regulatory organization or an investment adviser representative, no denial order may be based on this subparagraph if the individual has successfully completed all examinations required by subsection (e); as otherwise provided in subsection (c);

-(f)(9) within the past 10 years has failed to supervise reasonably an agent, investment adviser representative, or other individual, if the agent, investment adviser representative, or other individual was subject to the person's supervision and committed a violation of this [Act] or the predecessor act or a rule adopted or order issued under this [Act] or the predecessor act;
+(1)(9) within the past 10 years has failed to supervise reasonably an agent, investment adviser representative, or other individual, if the agent, investment adviser representative, or other individual was subject to the person's supervision and committed a violation of this [Act] or the predecessor act or a rule adopted or order issued under this [Act] or the predecessor act;

-1 (J)(10) after notice, failed to pay the proper filing fee within 30 days after being having 2 been notified by the administrator of a deficiency, but the administrator shall vacate an order under this 3 subparagraph when the deficiency is corrected; 4 (K)(11) within the past 10 years has been found, after notice and opportunity for a 5 hearing to have been: 6 (i) (A) found by a court of competent jurisdiction to have willfully violated the law 7 of a foreign jurisdiction under which the business of commodities, investment , franchises , insurance, or 8 banking or finance is regulated; 9 (ii)(B) found to have been the subject of an order of a securities regulator of a 10 foreign jurisdiction denying, revoking, or suspending the right to engage in the business of securities as a 11 broker-dealer, agent, investment adviser, or investment adviser representative or similar individuals or 12 persons; or 13 (iii)(C) found to have been suspended or expelled from membership by or 14 participation in a securities exchange or securities association operating under the authority of the 15 securities regulator laws of a foreign jurisdiction; 16 (L)(12) is the subject of a cease and desist order issued by the Securities and Exchange 17 Commission or issued under the securities or commodities laws of a state; or 18 (M)(13) within the past 10 years has engaged in dishonest or unethical practices in the 19 securities, banking, insurance, or commodities business; or 20 (N)(14) refuses to allow or otherwise impedes the administrator from conducting an audit 21 examination or inspection under Section 411(d) or refuses access to any registrant's office to conduct an
+(J)(10) after notice, failed to pay the proper filing fee within 30 days after being having been notified by the administrator of a deficiency, but the administrator shall vacate an order under this subparagraph when the deficiency is corrected;

+1 (K)(11) within the past 10 years has been found, after notice and opportunity for a 2 hearing to have been: 3 (i) (A) found by a court of competent jurisdiction to have willfully violated 4 the law of a foreign jurisdiction under which the business of commodities, investment, 5 franchises , insurance, or banking or finance is regulated; 6 (ii)(B) found to have been the subject of an order of a securities regulator 7 of a foreign jurisdiction denying, revoking, or suspending the right to engage in the business of 8 securities as a broker-dealer, agent, investment adviser, or investment adviser representative or 9 similar individuals or persons; or 10 (iii)(C) found to have been suspended or expelled from membership by or 11 participation in a securities exchange or securities association operating under the authority of the 12 securities regulator laws of a foreign jurisdiction; 13 (L)(12) is the subject of a cease and desist order issued by the Securities and 14 Exchange Commission or issued under the securities or commodities laws of a State; or 15 (M)(13) within the past 10 years has engaged in dishonest or unethical practices in 16 the securities or commodities business; or 17 (N)(14) refuses to allow or otherwise impedes the administrator from conducting 18 an audit examination or inspection under Section 411(d) or refuses access to any registrant's 19 office to conduct an audit; examination or inspection.
+20 (e) [Examinations.]
+The administrator, by rule or order, may require successful 21 completion that an of an examination, including an examination developed or approved by an 22 organization of securities administrators, be taken by any class of or all applicants individuals.
+23 The administrator, by rule or order, may waive the any examination as to a person an individual 24 or class of persons individuals if the administrator determines that the examination is not